 Diagnosis of HNPP

 Doctors may have difficulty diagnosing hereditary neuropathy with liability to pressure palsies because the symptoms come and go.
-Electromyography Electromyography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more and genetic testing help establish the diagnosis.
+Electromyography, nerve conduction studies Electromyography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more , and genetic testing help establish the diagnosis.

 Rarely, biopsy of a nerve is required to look for areas of swelling along the nerve that typically occur in hereditary neuropathy.

 Treatment of HNPP

 Wrist splints and elbow pads